Vertex operator algebra and parenthesized braid operad: Pseudo-braided category structure on conformal blocks

-Maps in $\CPaB$ are generated by two types of maps, which we call alpha-type maps and crossings.
-In the following two sections, we will examine the commutativity of the diagram \eqref{eq_lax_diagram} for these maps.
-(1) is treated in Section \ref{sec_lax_vac}.
+Condition (1) will be treated in Section~\ref{sec_lax_vac}.
+For (3), morphisms in $\CPaB$ are generated by alpha-type maps and crossings.
+In the following two sections, we verify the commutativity of diagram~\eqref{eq_lax_diagram} for these two types of morphisms.